Modern Machine Learning for LHC Physicists: Basics

-To further improve the performance of our network we can target the problematic phase space points directly, by increasing $n_j$ based on the size of the amplitudes.
-This \underline{process-specific} boosting goes beyond the self-consistency of the network and directly improves a specific task beyond just learning the distribution of amplitudes over phase space.
-In the lower panels of Fig.~\ref{fig:amplitudes} we see that at least for the training data the $\Delta$-distribution looks the same for small and large amplitudes.
 Going back to Eq.\eqref{sec:basics_fit}, we can interpret the boosted loss for large values of $n_j$ as a step towards interpolating the corresponding amplitudes.
 While for small amplitudes the network still corresponds to a fit, we are forcing the network to reproduce the amplitudes at some phase space points very precisely.
 Obviously, this boosting will lead to issues of overtraining.
-We can see this in the lower right panel of Fig.~\ref{fig:amplitudes}, where the improvement through process boosting for the test dataset does not match the improvement for the training dataset.
+We can see it in the right panel of Fig.~\ref{fig:amplitudes}, where the improvement through process boosting for the test dataset does not match the improvement for the training dataset.
 However, as long as the performance of the test dataset improves, even if it is less than for the training dataset, we improve the network in spite of the overtraining.
 The issue with this overtraining is that it becomes harder to control the uncertainties, which might require some kind of alternating application of loss-based and process boosting.

 This example illustrates three aspects of advanced regression networks.
 First, we have seen that a Bayesian network allows us to construct a likelihood loss even if the training data does not include an uncertainty estimate.
+From the pull distribution we know that the learned uncertainties are calibrated.
 Second, we can improve the consistency of the network training by boosting events selected from the pull distribution.
 Third, we can further improve the network through process-specific boosting, where we force the network from a fit to an interpolation mode based on a specific selection of the input data.
 For the latter the benefits do not fully generalize from the training to the test dataset, but the network performance does improve on the test dataset, which is all we really require.